tpage99/trpage-dev-portfolio/posts/how-to-add-a-read-more-for-product-descriptions.md

 desc: "How to add a read more option to your product descriptions in your Shopify store when they become very long, without using an app."
 ---

 Providing detailed product descriptions is great, both for customers trying to learn more about your products and also for SEO.
-Unfortunately, it doesn't always look _nice_ to have a giant, long, detailed product descripion.
+Unfortunately, it doesn't always look _nice_ to have a giant, long, detailed product description.
 This behavior could be considered poor UX (User Experience), as it forces customers to scroll a great deal or get bored and move on.
 This means they may not see additional important content, like other suggested products, and can hurt sales.

 A "Read More" text or button is the perfect solution for this!
 This saves valuable visual real-estate on your product page, while maintaining the good HTML information within the code is still available for Google's bots to crawl your site.